slechtd/seleniumshowcase/readme.md

 Logging is handles trough the DBLogger class.
 A direct connection to a DB can be established.
 While running locally, database logging can be disabled by adjusting the logIntoDB property in pom.xml.
 While running in Jenkins, the dbHost, dbUser and dbPassword properties should not be stored in the pom.xml (keep the default placeholder values), but rather read values should be passed in Maven Goals in a buildstep.
 - Initially I used ExtentReports as a simple, ready-made solution.
 - Unsatisfied, I created by own logging tool (see repo [MiniLogger](https://github.com/slechtd/minilogger)) that produced JSON logs that can be consumed a visualised by a browser app, for example.
-- Finally, I decided to log dirrectly into a DB (see the DBLogger and DatabaseConnector classes) to enable advanced visualisation and analytics (such as Grafana).
+- Finally, I decided to log directly into a DB (see the DBLogger and DatabaseConnector classes) to enable advanced visualisation and analytics (such as Grafana).
 - Realistically speaking, a production-ready implementation of my framework could probably use both approaches - a simple logging (such as using ExtentReports) for an immediate feedback during test development, and DB logging for further test result gathering, visualisation and analysis.